mikee47/ConfigDB/README.rst

 - Allow partitioning of database into multiple *stores* to control use of RAM and enable more efficient updates for related data groups
 - Reduce RAM usage as database size increases
 - Maintain good read/write performance
-- Pluggable system to support backing stores other than ArduinoJson.
-For example, binary formats
+- Pluggable system to support backing stores other than JSON, such as binary formats
 - Keep application interface independent of implementation detail

 Usage: